What’s a Comparative Market Analysis?

 - Amenities (e.g. shopping, entertainment, grocery stores, hospitals, quality of school district)

-- Extra liveable square footage due to additions like a finished basement
+- Extra livable square footage due to additions like a finished basement.

 All these factors will give you the right price for a home valuation.

 Is the area in growth or decline?
 Is the house located in a desirable neighborhood?
 Is it in a cul-de-sac, corner lot, or off the main road?
 All these factors determine how desirable a property will be in the local market.
 If it’s more desirable, then its estimated value goes up.

 A property’s condition has a big impact on a CMA’s results.
 Ones in good condition have higher values compared to similar properties that have not been maintained.
 The typical factors that influence the condition include:

 - Age of the roof